nus-cs2103-AY2122S1/tp/docs/team/marcustxk.md

     * Added user story `list` feature.
     * Updated the logic component section of the Developer Guide to follow gitGud's implementation.
     * Added implementation section of `friend --schedule` feature.
-    * Added use cases for all existing features Updated existing use cases for all implemented features to be consistent
+    * Added use cases for all newly implemented features.

 * **Contributions to team-based tasks**:
   * Refactored the parser to support new syntax of commands for games and friends each having their own CRUD commands using the flag system.